• Skip to primary navigation

 Whatever the occasion, there's no mistake, it's a crowd-pleaser.

-The best bloody mary has just the right amount of spice and kick.
+The best Bloody Mary has just the right amount of spice and kick.

-I love my bloody mary simple and straight-forward, but it's fun to get a little crazy with the toppings.
+I love my Bloody Mary simple and straight-forward, but it's fun to get a little crazy with the toppings.

 I like to keep things light as the drink is quite fulfilling already, so I go for celery stalk, lemon wedge, green olives, Italian Parma ham and a wedge of hard-boiled egg.

-How To Make An Easy Bloody Mary
+How To Make Bloody Mary

 While on holiday in Paris last month, in a small Italian bar I sipped on one of the best Bloody Mary of my entire life.
 No-kidding.